devseevali/git-the-simple-guide/PITCHME.md

 create a working copy of a local repository by running the command

-    git clone /path/to/repository
+`git clone /path/to/repository` <!-- .element: class="fragment" -->

-when using a remote server, your command will be
+when using a remote server, your command will be <!-- .element: class="fragment" -->

-    git clone username@host:/path/to/repository
+`git clone username@host:/path/to/repository` <!-- .element: class="fragment" -->

 ---